 Grammars of all media in concert (including the medium of print)2 are needed, first, to protect and transmit our great stake in the forms and values of the printed word, and equally to foster enlightened use and control of the much more powerful electronic media.
 (Grammars of the Media, October 1958)

-It is all too common to find McLuhan dismissed or praised (some knuckleheads do both at once) as an uncritical champion of electric culture.
+It is all too common to find McLuhan dismissed or praised as an uncritical champion of electric culture.
 This is often combined with the view that he rejected the book medium out of hand.
-In fact, however, McLuhan went from being a champion of the book1 as the decisive medium of culture (up to The Mechanical Bride, say) to being a champion of culture via a new medium of all media.2
+In fact, however, McLuhan went from being a champion of the book3 as the foundation of culture (into the late 1940s) to being a champion of culture via the simultaneity all media including the book.4

 - The book = the kind of social and intellectual interaction which the best uses of the book supports and, indeed, demands: the medium is the message. ↩

-- All media = the kind of social and intellectual interaction which the best uses of all media supports and, indeed, demands: the medium is the message. ↩
+- All media = the kind of social and intellectual interaction which an understanding of all media supports and, indeed, demands: the medium is the message. ↩

 - Compare ‘Catholic Humanism in Modern Letters’ (1954): “human languages themselves are the greatest of all works of art beside which the works of Homer, Virgil, Dante, and Shakespeare are minor variations.
 English or any other language is itself a massive organization of traditional experience providing a complex view of the world.
 Today our increasing knowledge of the languages of primitive cultures has made it easy to observe how language itself is the principal channel and view-maker of experience for men everywhere.” ↩